Vanillaware: 2007–2012

 Odin Sphere was a critical and commercial success, with its sales allowing Kamitani to pay off his loan, distribute staff bonuses, and help finance future projects.
 GrimGrimoire met with less commercial success, leading to Kamitani's plans for sequels being scrapped.
 Following Odin Sphere, the team began a second project which would evolve the gameplay of Princess Crown as Odin Sphere had evolved its narrative.
 This title was Muramasa: The Demon Blade for the Wii.
 The concept originated during production of Odin Sphere and was sold to Marvelous Entertainment in 2006, who co-funded production.

-During this period, Vanillaware made an attempt at "two-line development", with Shigetake leading development on a second project.
-Titled Kumatanchi, the game was a life simulation title based on Shigetake's Habanero-tan mascot character, and co-developed with Shigetake's dojinshi group Ashinaga Oji-san.
-Production was hard, as there were few staff for the project and Shigetake was both director and lead artist and animator.
+During this period, Vanillaware made an attempt at "two-line development", with Shiga leading development on a second project.
+Titled Kumatanchi, the game was a life simulation title based on Shiga's Habanero-tan mascot character, and co-developed with Shiga's doujinshi group Ashinaga Oji-san.
+Production was hard, as there were few staff for the project and Shiga was both director and lead artist and animator.
 Kumatanchi was published in 2008 for the Nintendo DS by Dimple Entertainment.
-After its release, Shigetake voiced his wish to step away from directing further projects, and Vanillaware reverted to producing one game at a time.
+After its release, Shiga voiced his wish to step away from directing further projects, and Vanillaware reverted to producing one game at a time.

 Following the completion of Muramasa in 2009, Vanillaware began work on two different projects; Grand Knights History for the PlayStation Portable (PSP), and Dragon's Crown for PlayStation 3 and PlayStation Vita.
 Born from a wish for Vanillaware and Marvelous Entertainment to work on a PSP title, Grand Knights History changed from previous action-based gameplay to a turn-based structure incorporating multiplayer while preserving the company's signature art style.
 Its two-year production was led by director Tomohiko Deguchi, with art direction by Kouichi Maenou.

 Dragon's Crown was a resurrected version of Kamitani's proposed Princess Crown sequel.
 After Muramasa, Kamitani pitched the project to different publishers, eventually being accepted by UTV Ignition Entertainment.
 The title drew inspiration from Capcom's early beat 'em up titles.
 It was Vanillaware's most expensive project at the time, with a budget of over ¥100 million (over US$1,000,000).
 The team put a large amount of effort into the game, indirectly leading to the localization of Grand Knights Kingdom being cancelled.
 When UTV Ignition Entertainment was suffering financial troubles, the game was in danger of being cancelled.
 Kamitani went to Atlus, who agreed to co-produce and fund the project.
 As part of the agreement, Atlus had right of first refusal for Vanillaware's next project.
 Ultimately, Dragon's Crown was a great success for Vanillaware.